-An instrumental figure in Ireland’s unlikely World Cup qualification, what made Keane’s departure all the more difficult to swallow was the fact that it was entirely avoidable.
+An instrumental figure in Ireland’s unlikely World Cup qualification from a group containing both Holland and Portugal, what made Keane’s departure all the more difficult to swallow was the fact that it was entirely avoidable.

 The Manchester United captain wasn’t being sent home because of injury, illness or any personal issue – he was sent home for being Roy Keane.

 Keane made his reputation as a hard-tackling, no-nonsense midfielder.
-It was a persona that went beyond actions on the pitch, manifesting itself in the words and actions of arguably Ireland’s only undoubtedly world-class player at the time.
+It was a persona that went beyond the game itself, manifesting itself in the words and actions of arguably Ireland’s only undoubtedly world-class player at the time.

 This was a man who regularly called out Manchester United teammates and fans in public – his mockery of Old Trafford’s prawn sandwich brigade of “corporate spectators” was legendary.

-But Keane picked the wrong man to fight in the build-up to the finals when he launched an infamous tirade on the Republic of Ireland manager, Mick McCarthy.
+But Keane picked the wrong man to fight in the build-up to the finals when he launched into an infamous tirade against the Republic of Ireland manager, Mick McCarthy.

-For McCarthy, it left him with little choice – Keane had given him both barrels and letting him off the hook would have undermined the respect and authority he had worked so hard to build after he had unexpectedly replaced Sir Jack Charlton as Ireland boss.
+For McCarthy, it left him with little choice – Keane had given him both barrels and letting him off the hook would have undermined the respect and authority he had worked so hard to build after unexpectedly replacing Sir Jack Charlton as Ireland boss.

-Ireland had defied the odds to get that far, qualifying ahead of a Holland team that had reached the last four of the previous World Cup.
-They had also traversed a tricky two-leg play-off against an Iran side that had put Terry Venables’ heavily-fancied Australia team to the sword at the same stage four years previously.
+Ireland had defied the odds to get that far, qualifying ahead of a Dutch team that had reached the last four of the previous World Cup.
+They had also traversed a tricky two-leg play-off against an Iran side that had put Terry Venables’ heavily-fancied Australia team to the sword at the same stage four years earlier.

 Things started badly with the flights to Saipan, which saw the players sit in second class while FAI officials were up in first.